 Operating costs should be consistent with the nature of the activities.
-There is a variable ceiling for operating costs, which can be determined by multiplying the number of AWUs by a fixed amount.
-Below that ceiling, applicants can easily claim back operating costs by adding a brief explanation to the budget application.
-In exceptional cases where the operating costs exceed the aforementioned ceiling, a detailed cost summary must be provided in a separate tab in the Excel cost template to justify these costs.
+There is a variable ceiling for operating costs in the budget proposal, which can be determined by multiplying the number of AWUs by a fixed amount.
+Below that ceiling, applicants can easily claim back operating costs without providing any additional substantiation.
+The ceiling may only be broken if the additional operating costs above this ceiling represent at least 10% of the total partner budget.
+In these cases, however, a detailed substantiation of all operating costs must be provided.
 This cost summary will also be used to check all costs incurred after the project.
-If the applicant opts to stay below the maximum ceiling when submitting their budget application, they may not change this after the project.
+If the applicant opts to stay below the maximum ceiling when submitting their budget application, they may change this after the project.

-During the application evaluation, the operating costs will be checked in order to assess whether they are realistic, based primarily on the project description.
-If this project description does not sufficiently demonstrate that the submitted operating costs are necessary for the proper execution of the project, additional information may be requested during the evaluation process.
+If the ceiling for operating costs is broken, the actual operating costs shall always be checked in order to assess whether they are realistic.
+If this project description does not sufficiently demonstrate that the submitted operating costs are necessary for the proper execution of the project, additional information may always be requested during the evaluation process.